bitcharmer/tlb_shootdowns/README.md

 ## The problem

-Every once in a while I involuntarily get involved in heated debates about whether reusing memory is better for performance than freeing it.
+Every once in a while I get involuntarily involved in heated debates about whether reusing memory is better for performance than freeing it.
 **TLDR**: it is.
 If you want to find out why read on.

-Now, I like to follow other performance specialists such as Martin Thompson or Brendan Gregg and normally I just uncritically accept whatever they have to say about pretty much anything, especially when they talk about [CPU caches](https://en.wikipedia.org/wiki/CPU_cache), TLB misses or invoke other terms that I always acknowledge with nervous laugh while noting it down to check it out later.
+Now, I like to follow other systems performance specialists such as Martin Thompson or Brendan Gregg and normally just uncritically accept whatever they have to say about pretty much anything.
+Especially when they talk about [CPU caches](https://en.wikipedia.org/wiki/CPU_cache), TLB misses or invoke other terms that I always acknowledge with nervous laugh while noting it down to check it out later.
-This time my peers were totally unimpressed by my convoluted explanations and as if they actually knew I had no idea what I was talking about.
+This time my peers were totally unimpressed by my convoluted explanations as if they actually knew I had no idea what I was talking about.
 And so I was kind of forced onto this path of misery, doubt and self-loathing that some people call "doing research".

 Because I'm not the sharpest tool in the shed I take longer to learn new things and require working examples for everything.
 I decided to steal someone else's code from Stack Overflow and find out for myself if reusing memory is more efficient than just freeing it and letting the allocator do its magic.
-Unfortunately there was nothing to steal except some academic discussions on the undesired side effects of freeing (unmapping) memory.
+Unfortunately there was nothing to steal except some academic discussions on the some side effects of freeing (unmapping) memory.

 Fun fact: the reason for associating _free()_ with _munmap()_ is that some allocations with _malloc()/calloc()_ will not use _sbrk()_ and fall back to _mmap()_ under the hood (with corresponding _munmap()_ to free memory).
 It's really well captured in the [original documentation](https://linux.die.net/man/3/malloc):